Egypt - Formalities

 In ports of entry, clearance must be done with Customs, Health and Immigration, and a "Sailing Permit" obtained from the Port Authority.

 The simplest and cheapest place to clear is is the marina at Port Ghalib.
-If using one of the other ports, an agent will be required.
+At all other ports, an agent will be required.
 They have good clearance advice on their website, see http://www.portghalib.com/marina/rules-and-formalities.